Cultural depictions of Napoleon: Napoleon's height

-British propaganda of the time depicted Napoleon as of smaller than average height and the image of him as a small man persists in modern Britain.
-Confusion has sometimes arisen because of different values for the French inch (pouce) of the time (2.7 cm) and for the Imperial inch (2.54 cm).; he has been cited as being from 1.57 m, which made him the height of the average French male at that time, and up to 1.7 m tall, which is above average for the period Royal Navy Rear Admiral Frederick Lewis Maitland, who had daily contact with Napoleon on his ship for twenty-three days in 1815, states in his memoirs that he was about 1.7 m.
+British political cartoons of the period depicted Napoleon as a short man and the image of him as being short continues to be widespread today.
+Confusion has sometimes arisen because of different values for the French inch (pouce) of the time (2.7 cm) and for the Imperial inch (2.54 cm).; he has been cited as being from 1.57 m, which made him the height of the average French male at that time, and up to 1.7 m tall, which is above average for the period.
+British Rear-Admiral Frederick Lewis Maitland, who had daily contact with Napoleon on Maitland's ship for twenty-three days in 1815, states in his memoirs that he was about 1.7 m.
 Some historians believe that the reason for the mistake about his size at death came from use of an obsolete French yardstick.
 Napoleon was a champion of the metric system (introduced in France in 1799) and had no use for the old yardsticks.
-It is more likely that he was 1.57 m, the height he was measured at on St. Helena (a British island), since he would have most likely been measured with an English yardstick rather than a yardstick of the Old French Regime.
+It is more likely that he was 1.57 m, the height he was measured at on St. Helena, since he would have most likely been measured with an English yardstick rather than a yardstick of the Old French Regime.

 Napoleon's nickname of le petit caporal has added to the confusion, as some non-Francophones have mistakenly interpreted petit by its literal meaning of "small".
 In fact, it is an affectionate term reflecting on his camaraderie with ordinary soldiers.
 Napoleon also surrounded himself with the soldiers of his elite guard, required to be 1.83 m (6 ft) or taller, making him look smaller in comparison.

 Napoleon's name has been lent to the Napoleon complex, a colloquial term describing an alleged type of inferiority complex which is said to affect some people who are physically short.
 The term is used more generally to describe people who are driven by a perceived handicap to overcompensate in other aspects of their lives.